chaneyddtt/Coarse-to-fine-3D-Animal/README.md

 ```
 Note that you will have to change the '--resume' to the path of your own model if you want to use your own model from stage 2.

-Alternatively, you can train from scratch.
+Alternatively, you can also train from scratch.
 In this case, you will need to pretrain the coarse estimation part first by running:
 ```
 python main.py --batch_size 32 --output_dir logs/stage1 --gpu_ids 0
 ```